 - You may not be able to participate in our programs, attend our events.

-- You may also not be able to access and interact on our digital channels.
+- You may also not be able to access and interact on our social media channels.

 If you do not provide us with the personal information described above:

-- you may not be able to participate in some of our programs, initiatives, events and challenges;
+- you may not be able to participate in some of our programs, initiatives, events;

 - we may not be able to keep you informed about the work we do or let you know about upcoming initiatives, programs, events and challenges that you may want to participate in;